Special Ulrich bundles on regular surfaces with non-negative Kodaira dimension: Abstract

 \section{Abstract}

-Let $S$ be a regular surface with non--negative Kodaira dimension $\kappa(S)$ and endowed with a very ample line bundle $\mathcal O_S(h_S)$.
-Taking inspiration from a very recent result by D. Faenzi on $K3$ surfaces, we prove that if $\cO_S(h_S)$ satisfies a short list of technical conditions, then such a polarized surface supports $\mu$--stable special Ulrich bundles of rank $2$ corresponding to smooth points in their moduli space.
+Let $S$ be a regular surface endowed with a very ample line bundle $\mathcal O_S(h_S)$.
+Taking inspiration from a very recent result by D. Faenzi on $K3$ surfaces, we prove that if $\cO_S(h_S)$ satisfies a short list of technical conditions, then such a polarized surface supports special Ulrich bundles of rank $2$.
 As applications, we deal with general embeddings of regular surfaces, pluricanonically embedded regular surfaces and some properly elliptic surfaces of low degree in $\p N$.
-Finally, we also discuss about the size of the families of Ulrich bundles on $S$.
+Finally, we also discuss about the size of the families of Ulrich bundles on $S$ and we inspect the existence of special Ulrich bundles on surfaces of low degree.